RichardDooling/Entertainment_Law/Defamation/Defamation.md

 The defamation charged in the complaint is that in their film, "Missing," defendants (including Universal Studios) allegedly portrayed with actual malice that plaintiff, the Commander of the United States Military Group and Chief of the United States Mission to Chile at the time of the 1973 coup in Chile, ordered or approved a Chilean order to kill Charles Horman, an American residing in Chile.

 Actual malice is established in a public figure defamation litigation only where defendant publishes a statement "with knowledge that it was false or with reckless disregard of whether it was false or not." [*New York Times v.
-Sullivan,* (S.Ct.
-1964) ][sullivan].
+Sullivan,* (US 1964) ][sullivan].
 Reckless disregard in such a case means that a defendant published after he "in fact entertained serious doubts as to the truth of his publication." [*St. Amant v.
-Thompson* (S.Ct.
-1968.)][amant]
+Thompson* (US 1968.)][amant]

 ### *Designated Evidence Offered by Plaintiff*